 The City argued that it could not be sued for responding to the terrorist attacks, an act of war.
 The massive loss of life and equipment left it with little ability to protect rescue workers.
 The City also argued that the responders could not link their illnesses to the smoke and dust at the WTC Site.
 Our firm represented many of the first cases scheduled for trial, and we confronted these issues head on.

 First, we defeated the City’s attempt to dismiss the cases, both at the trial court level and on appeal.
 Second, we retained leading experts, including one who began collecting and studying World Trade Center dust on September 11th, to prove the cause of our clients’ injuries.
 We also investigated the City’s program to provide responders with respiratory protection, questioning dozens of officials under oath and securing documents to establish our case.

-In June 2010, as the trial date approached, serving as co-liaison counsel for the injured workers, we helped secure a $600 Million-plus settlement with the attorneys for the defendants (depending upon certain conditions being met, the settlement could pay out as much as $712 Million over the next several years).
+In 2010, as the trial date approached, serving as co-liaison counsel for the injured workers, we helped secure a $700 Million settlement with the attorneys for the defendants.

 Our 9/11 WTC work continues.
 With the passage of the James Zadroga Act in January 2011, the Victim Compensation Fund reopened and began accepting claims for compensation in November 2011.
 The first awards were issued in January 2013, and, to date, SPBMC has recovered over $600 Million for its clients, including the largest single award of $4.133 Million.